remarkjs/remark-toc/readme.md

 Add a Table of Contents to a Markdown document.

-*   Looks for the first heading containing `"Table of Contents"`, `"toc"`, or `table-of-contents` (case insensitive, supports alt/title attributes for links and images too)
+*   Looks for the first heading containing `'Table of Contents'`, `'toc'`, or `'table-of-contents'` (case insensitive, supports alt/title attributes for links and images too)
 *   Removes all following contents until an equal or higher heading is found
 *   Inserts a list representation of the hierarchy of following headings